-59 60 SECTION 2.
-Section 23 of chapter 13, as so appearing, is hereby amended by adding the following paragraph:- 61 62 A member may serve up to 1 year as secretary and up to 1 year as president during any single term 63 64 SECTION 3.
-Section 25 of chapter 13, as so appearing, is hereby amended by striking out, in line 1, the words "no more than six".
-65 66 SECTION 4.
-Chapter 13, as so appearing, is hereby further amended by inserting after section 25 the following section:- 67 68 69 70 Section 25A.
-As directed by the board, all inspecting agents shall be trained in USP 797 and USP 795 as well as additional sterile compounding surveyor courses.
-This training shall include, but not be limited to, programs offered free of charge by the National Association of Boards of Pharmacy.
-71 72 SECTION 5.
-Section 21 of chapter 94C, as appearing in the 2012 Official Edition, is hereby amended by adding the following 3 paragraphs: 73 74 75 The labeling provisions of this section shall apply to the compounding and dispensing of drugs on the oral or written prescription of a licensed and registered prescriber as defined under section 9.
-76 77 78 79 All compounded drug preparations compounded, made or formulated by a pharmacy licensed by the board of registration in pharmacy shall have affixed to their container by the compounding pharmacy a label notifying prescribed users and practitioners of the fact that the drug is either a sterile or non-sterile compounded drug preparation.
-80 81 82 83 84 85 All sterile compounding pharmacies, as defined in section 39D of chapter 112, shall, during regular hours of operation and not less than 7 days a week, at a minimum of 56 hours per week, provide a telephone number to foster communication between patients in the commonwealth and a pharmacist employed by the pharmacy with access to the patient's records.
+- (n) Board members may be removed by the governor, only for reasonable cause of neglect of duty, misconduct, malfeasance, or misfeasance in office.
+Prior to removal, such member shall be given written notice of the basis for removal and be afforded a hearing before the governor or designee.
+Such member may appear at the hearing with witnesses and be represented by counsel.
+The hearing shall be held within 21 days of the notice. - SECTION 3.
+Section 23 of chapter 13, as so appearing, is hereby amended by adding the following paragraph:- - A member may serve up to 1 year as secretary and up to 1 year as president during any single term - SECTION 4.
+Section 25 of chapter 13, as so appearing, is hereby amended by striking out, in line 1, the words "no more than six". - SECTION 5.
+Chapter 13, as so appearing, is hereby further amended by inserting after section 25 the following section:- - Section 25A.
+As directed by the board, all inspecting agents shall be trained in United States Pharmacopeia/National Formulary chapters 797 and 795 as well as additional sterile compounding surveyor courses.
+This training shall include, but not be limited to, programs offered free of charge by the National Association of Boards of Pharmacy. - SECTION 6.
+Section 21 of chapter 94C, as appearing in the 2012 Official Edition, is hereby amended by adding the following 3 paragraphs:

+The labeling provisions of this section shall apply to the compounding and dispensing of drugs on the oral or written prescription of a licensed and registered prescriber under section 9.

+All compounded drug preparations compounded, made or formulated by a pharmacy licensed by the board of registration in pharmacy shall have affixed to their container by the compounding pharmacy a label notifying prescribed users and practitioners of the fact that the drug is either a sterile or non-sterile compounded drug preparation.

+All sterile compounding pharmacies, as defined in section 39D of chapter 112, shall provide a telephone number, which shall be staffed during regular hours of operation and not less than 7 days and 56 hours per week, to foster communication between patients in the commonwealth and a pharmacist employed by the pharmacy with access to the patient's records.
 The phone number shall also be affixed to the container, alongside the label notifying prescribed users and practitioners of the fact that the drug is a compounded drug preparation.

-86 87 SECTION 6.
-Section 51H of Chapter 111, as so appearing, is hereby amended by inserting after the definition "Healthcare-associated infection", the following definition:- 88 89 "Practitioner", a licensed and registered prescriber, as defined under section 9 of chapter 94C.
-90 91 SECTION 7.
+SECTION 7.
 Section 51H of chapter 111, as so appearing, is hereby amended by striking out the definition "serious adverse drug event" and inserting in place thereof the following definition:-

-"Serious adverse drug event", any untoward medical occurrence associated with the use of a drug in humans, whether or not considered drug related, that results in any of the following outcomes: (i) death; (ii) a life-threatening outcome; (iii) inpatient hospitalization or prolongation of existing hospitalization; (iv) a persistent or significant incapacity or substantial disruption of the ability to conduct normal life functions; or (v) a congenital anomaly or birth defect.
+"Serious adverse drug event", any untoward medical occurrence associated with the use of a drug in humans that results in any of the following outcomes: (i) death; (ii) a life-threatening outcome; (iii) inpatient hospitalization or prolongation of existing hospitalization; (iv) a persistent or significant incapacity or substantial disruption of the ability to conduct normal life functions; (v) a congenital anomaly or birth defect; or (vi) any other kind of harm as determined by the department in regulation.
 Important medical occurrences associated with the use of a drug in humans that may not result in death, be life-threatening, or require hospitalization may be considered serious when, based upon appropriate medical judgment, they may jeopardize the patient or subject and may require medical or surgical intervention to prevent one of the outcomes listed in this definition.